heading 1

 Cornell University - "Far Above Cayuga's Waters"

 The lyrics to Cornell's Alma Mater were written by Archibald C. Weeks '72 and his roommate, Wilmot M. Smith '74 to the tune of 'Annie Lisle,' a ballad of the period recounting the gradual decline and death of the tuberculous heroine. ('Wave, willows; murmur, waters; Golden sunbeams, smile; Earthly music cannot waken Lovely Annie Lisle.')
-Although the Cornell Alma Mater actually consists of six verses, in keeping up with the increasing pace of the world, it is usually abreviated to only the first two.
+The Cornell Alma Mater consists of six verses bu is usually shortened to only the first two verses.
 The Alma Mater is played by the Big Red Band at all Cornell football games.
-Cornell insists it is the first school to use the tune, which is played at the noon concert on the chimes.
+Cornell insists it is the first school to use the tune.
+The Alma Mater is played at the noon concert on the chimes.

 University of Missouri-Columbia

-The Alma mater, "Old Missouri", it is rumored was written on April 16, 1895 in one night by Dr. G.A.
-Wauchope a Professor of English, in a house on Conley Avenue near what is now Allen Auditorium.
+The Alma mater, "Old Missouri", it is believed was written on April 16, 1895.
+It was composed in one night by Dr. G.A.
+Wauchope, a Professor of English.
+He wrote it in a house on Conley Avenue near what is now Allen Auditorium.
 Old Missouri is set to the tune 'Annie Lisle' and is to be sung at all sporting events and gatherings.
-Students and Alumni should stand.
+Students and Alumni stand while the song is played.

 Created and maintained by Aileen Carney Sweeney - Class of 1974